SmartterHealth/Virtual-Rounding/README.md

 1. Navigate to [https://aad.portal.azure.com/#blade/Microsoft\_AAD\_IAM/ActiveDirectoryMenuBlade/RegisteredApps](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) and sign in as a Global Administrator.
 2. Click New Registration.
 3. Provide an application name, select &quot;Accounts in this organizational directory only&quot;, and leave Redirect URI blank.
 Click Register.
-4. Note down Application and Directory IDs to use later.
+4. Place the Application ID under ClientCredential...
+ID in the Config JSON file
 5. From the left menu, click &quot;API permissions&quot; to grant some permissions to the application.
 6. Click &quot;+ Add a permission&quot;.
 7. Select &quot;Microsoft Graph&quot;.
 8. Select Application permissions.
 9. Add the following permissions: Calendars.ReadWrite, Group.ReadWrite.All, OnlineMeetings.ReadWrite.All.
 10. Click &quot;Grant admin consent for …&quot;
 11. From the left menu, click &quot;Certificates &amp; secrets&quot;.
 12. Under &quot;Client secrets&quot;, click &quot;+ New client secret&quot;.
 13. Provide a description and select an expiry time for the secret and click &quot;Add&quot;.
-14. Note down the secret Value.
+14. Place the generated Secret in the Config JSON file under ClientCredential...
+Secret You must grab this value now, as it will not be able to be returned later.

 ## Patient Room Account Setup